-The best credit card rewards programs are Chase Ultimate Rewards, Discover it Rewards, Capital One Venture Rewards and Citi Double Cash.
+The best credit card rewards programs are Chase Ultimate Rewards, Capital One Venture Rewards and Citi Double Cash.
 Each includes at least one card that offers an above-average earning rate on some or all spending categories.

 For example, Chase Ultimate Rewards features the Chase Sapphire Preferred® Card and Chase Sapphire Reserve® cards, which reward travel spending more heavily.
 And the Citi Double Cash Card simply offers 2% cash back on all purchases, no matter the category.
 That’s twice the normal amount for a cash back card.